 - The platform is straightforward to use

-- It comes with optimized sales pages course templates for higher conversions
+- It comes with optimized course templates for sales pages for higher conversions

 - You can add various file formats from cloud storage